joannecheng/joannecheng.github.io/_posts/2019-02-05-how-i-bullet-journal.markdown

 ## Benefits

-While this type of life organization hasn't cured my depression or stopped all my unhealthy life choices, it's helped nudge me towards healthier habits.
+While this type of life organization hasn't stopped all my unhealthy life choices, it's helped nudge me towards healthier habits.
 A weekly spread filled with too many to-dos reminds me that it's okay to say no to people, writing a short journal entry helps me look at my thoughts from a different angle, and looking at the doodles and designs I made makes me feel good that I created something just for myself.